user2311717757/nlp_doctor/defense/texthide/README.md

 # Document Description
 ## Background
-This folder contains the training scripts for DP-SGD.
-If you want to run this scripts, you should install opacus.
+This folder contains the training scripts for Texthide.
 ## Useage

 Description of the parameters in the script.